 - Valid certificate showing that the silk in the Nordic Swan Ecolabelled product was organically cultivated in line with the standards in the requirement.
-If the supplier is the holder of GOTS certification, the requirement must be documented with a transaction certificate showing that the goods supplied are GOT certified. - Fulfilment of the requirement is documented for recycled fibre with either a or b below: - a) Global Recycled Standard certificate 4.0 (or later versions), Recycled Claim Standard (RCS)or other equivalent certification approved by Nordic Ecolabelling. - b) Present documentation demonstrating that the recycled fibre was purchased as recycled and state the supplier.
+If the supplier is the holder of GOTS certification, the requirement must be documented with a transaction certificate showing that the goods supplied are GOT certified. - Fulfilment of the requirement is documented for recycled fibre with either a or b \bowtie below: - Global Recycled Standard certificate 4.0 (or later versions), Recycled Claim a) Standard (RCS)or other equivalent certification approved by Nordic Ecolabelling.